Mandatory Vaccination Order for Nurses

-The Council has no role in monitoring nurses’ vaccination status, and is not involved in directly investigating or enforcing compliance with this Order.
-Doing so is the responsibility of your employer and the Ministry of Health.
+The Council has no role in monitoring nurses’ vaccination status and is not involved in directly investigating or enforcing compliance with this Order.
+Doing so is the responsibility of your employer, the Ministry of Health, and other agencies.
 However, as noted above, non-compliance with this order may be grounds for a complaint or referral of a conviction to the Council about a nurse.
 This would be investigated in the same way as any other complaint or conviction that is referred to the Council.

 I’d like to know more about this Order

-The COVID-19 Response Minister’s press release announcing this order is available at https://www.beehive.govt.nz/release/mandatory-vaccination-two-workforces
+The COVID-19 Response Minister’s initial press release announcing the Mandatory Vaccination Order is available at https://www.beehive.govt.nz/release/mandatory-vaccination-two-workforces.

-For further information about how this order might affect your practice or your workplace, talk to your employer, union, and/or professional association.
+For further information about how this Order might affect your practice or your workplace, talk to your employer, union, and/or professional association.

-For further information about the Order itself, contact the Ministry of Health or see their website at www.health.govt.nz
+For further information about the Order, contact the Ministry of Health or see their website at www.health.govt.nz.

 Is there anything else I need to know?